Arcadia-Science/2024-disco-raman-hackathon/README.md

 ### Methods

-Below is a brief, stepwise overview of how to generate each figure in the Pub (and in doing so perform each corresponding analysis).
+Below is a brief, stepwise overview of how to generate each figure in the pub (and in doing so perform each corresponding analysis).

 1. Generate Figure 2 (visualization of raw spectra) by running `notebooks/Fig-2_Raw-Spectra.ipynb`.
 2. Generate Figure 3 (spectral clustering of samples via PCA and LDA) by running `code/raman-cluster-plot.R`.